Joe Gullo DigitalAccessibility Scan

 Want a hand making sense of this?

 Book a free 15-minute call.
-I’ll walk through the results, point at what to prioritise, and outline a practical remediation plan.
+I’ll walk through the results, point at what to prioritize, and outline a practical remediation plan.

 Book a free 15-minute call